I Want to Break Free: Distribution

 The song became the second single from the album The Works, after "Radio Ga Ga".
 The single was released on 2 April 1984 on 7-inch and 12-inch records and later as 3-inch and 5-inch CDs.

 The 7-inch records were distributed in 16 countries.
-In most countries, the A-side features the extended version of "I've Got to Break Free" while the B-side contains the album version of the song "Machines (or 'Back to Humans')".
+In most countries, the A-side features the extended version of "I Want to Break Free" while the B-side contains the album version of the song "Machines (or 'Back to Humans')".
 The US and Canadian releases feature an instrumental version of "Machines" as the B-side, while Brazil features "It's a Hard Life".
 In Argentina, the song was released as "Quiero Ser Libre".

 The UK 3-inch CD single features "I Want to Break Free" (album version), "Machines" and "It's a Hard Life".
 In Germany, the 5-inch CD single contains "I Want to Break Free" and "It's a Hard Life", as well as the video of "I Want to Break Free".

 Single covers feature pictures of the group from the cover of the album The Works.
 In countries where the single went in four different versions, each version has a picture of one Queen member, otherwise four images were placed together.
 The inscription "Queen.
 I Want to Break Free" is red, white, gold or black and the frame is red or white.
 The German 5-inch CD uses the cover for the "Radio Ga Ga" single.
 The reverse side is the same – a photo of the group on a red background, except for CDs which had a white background and no pictures.